smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 # __Query Manager Manual__

-Query Manager is a tool that allows you to execute ThanoSQL commands and analyze their results.
+ThanoSQL Workspace's Query Manager is a tool that allows you to execute ThanoSQL commands and analyze their results.
 The key features are as follows:

 - Execution of ThanoSQL and basic SQL commands
 - Retrieval of data table schema information/preview